juice-shop/pwning-juice-shop/README.md

 [Open Web Application Security Project (OWASP)](https://owasp.org) and is developed and maintained by volunteers.

-The book is divided into three parts.
+The book is divided into three parts:

 ### Part I - Hacking preparations